 Applicants who are found to be best qualified, interested and available to serve will be given a background check by the Orange County Sheriff-Coroner Department.
-Finalists for the list of potential grand jurors may not exceed 30 names.
+Finalists for the list of potential grand jurors must include 25 to 30 names.

 The law requires that potential grand jurors shall be selected from the five supervisorial districts in proportion to the population of those districts.